 Magnetotactic bacteria (MTB) contain magnetosomes, which are intracellular, ferrimagnetic nano-crystals of magnetite or greigite.
-Magnetosomes are usually arranged in a linear chain within each bacterium (e.g: {\it{Magnetospirillum magneticum}}, {\it{Magnetospirillum magnetotacticum}})\cite{blakemore1975magnetotactic,frankel1980navigational,dunin1998magnetic,schuler1999bacterial,komeili2006magnetosomes}, with few known exceptions ({\it{Magnetobacterium bavaricum}}) \cite{jogler2010cultivation}.
-This linear chain provides a net magnetic moment, $\vec{M}$, that allows MTB to align to the geomagnetic field, $\vec{H}$, in a noisy environment \cite{frankel1980navigational}.
-The reason for this, is that oxygen is toxic for these microaerophilic or anaerobic organisms, and it is beneficial for them to be directed toward and kept in the sediments away from the water surface where oxygen is abundant \cite{blakemore1975magnetotactic,smith2006quantifying}.
+Magnetosomes are usually arranged in a linear chain within each bacterium (e.g: {\it{Magnetospirillum magneticum}}, {\it{Magnetospirillum magnetotacticum}}) \cite{blakemore1975magnetotactic,frankel1980navigational,dunin1998magnetic,schuler1999bacterial,komeili2006magnetosomes}, with few known exceptions ({\it{Magnetobacterium bavaricum}}) \cite{jogler2010cultivation}.
+This linear chain provides a net magnetic moment, $\vec{M}$, that allows MTB to align with the geomagnetic field, $\vec{H}$, in a noisy environment \cite{frankel1980navigational}.
+This is because oxygen is toxic for these microaerophilic or anaerobic organisms, and it is beneficial for them to be directed toward and kept in the sediments away from the water surface where oxygen is abundant \cite{blakemore1975magnetotactic,smith2006quantifying}.
 This mechanism can be understood as the competition between the aligning dipolar energy, $\vec{M}\cdot \vec{H}$, and the thermal noise $k_{B}T$.
-Thus, for MTB to align respect to the Earth's magnetic field, both quantities should be comparable.
+Thus, for MTB to align with the Earth?s magnetic field, both quantities should be comparable.
 This well known and accepted criterion provides a lower bound for the magnetosome chain size \cite{frankel1980navigational,esquivel1986motion,klumpp2016magnetotactic}.
 In the same spirit, we should expect that the larger the dipolar moment of MTB, the better.
 However, MTB with large magnetic moments have not been observed in nature.
-Inspired by this apparent paradox, and the general subject of the effect of long range interactions in active matter, we have built an artificial system that allows for the exploration of these questions, and provide a flexible tabletop experiment to investigate magnetic active matter (MAM), Fig.\ref{FIG1}.
+Inspired by this observation, and the general subject of the effect of long range interactions in active matter, we have built an artificial system that allows for the exploration of these questions, and provide a flexible tabletop experiment to investigate magnetic active matter (MAM), Fig.\ref{FIG1}.